 The ALTCS Member Change Report Form (DE-701) must be used by DES/DDD to notify the ALTCS eligibility offices and AHCCCSA of changes or corrections to the member's circumstances.
-This includes but is not limited to changes in residence, mailing address, temporary absence from the state, demographic information, refusal of HCBS services, contract type changes, living arrangements, third party payers, share of cost, income or resources;

-a medical condition which could affect eligibility, admission to Arizona State Hospital; no services provided (e.g. member's refusal to receive ALTCS services); demographic changes or the member's death.
+This includes but is not limited to changes in residence, mailing address, temporary absence from the state, demographic information, refusal of HCBS services, contract type changes, living arrangements, share of cost, income or resources; a change in medical condition which could affect eligibility, admission to Arizona State Hospital; no long term care services provided; demographic changes or the member's death.
+DES/DDD shall notify AHCCCSA of any known changes in coverage within deadlines and in a format prescribed by AHCCCSA.